calebjmatthews/cavern-havok-2/conceit.md

   * Molotov: 2 charge | 3 fire damage to throwing target
 * Pyrotechnic: equips fireworks which deal damage and curses to areas; 7 Health, 3 Speed, 3 Charm
   * Head: Areas of effect +1 when user's health is full
-* Artificer: equips tools to create constructs, these are placed on the battlefield and cause various effects; 6 Health, 4 Speed, 4 Charm
+* Artificer: equips tools to create constructs, these are placed on the battlefield and cause various (mostly aggressive) effects; 6 Health, 4 Speed, 4 Charm
-  * Head: Creation health +1
+  * Head: Creation health +2
 * Tamer: rally a monster to your cause; 8 Health, 3 Speed, 5 Charm
   * Head: Healing to you affects your monster as well
+* Dancer: equips cloths which move the user and deal damage simultaneously; 7 Health, 6 Speed, 5 Charm
+  * Head: Damage +1 if acting first
 * Blue mage: equips water rod; bless distant targets with regen and deal damage with charge; 9 Health, 1 Speed, 4 Charm
   * Head: Healing and regen effects +1
 * Orange mage: equips cloud rod; push and damage targets and heal with charge; 7 Health, 5 Speed, 3 Charm